jkang98/Codex-Generated-Survey/README_SLATE.md

 generative reranking deployed across Kuaishou, Meituan, Taobao, Tencent, Pinterest, Bilibili, and Baidu.
 Taken together, the field is shifting from "score, then sort" toward "generate, evaluate, and present the whole surface."

+### 7. The evaluation gap: whole-slate generation on exposure-blind metrics

+A methodological fault line runs between this survey's two halves.
+The construction papers generate ever-more-expressive slates, yet almost none evaluate them with the unbiased machinery built in the feedback-and-evaluation branch.
+Because a freshly generated permutation was never logged, three offline workarounds dominate, and each treats exposure bias differently.
+Simulator rollouts (List-CVAE, 2018; Seq2Slate, 2018; Generative Slate Recommendation with RL, 2023; GFN4Rec, 2023) bake position and examination bias into a hand-built or learned response model and score generated slates inside it — bias is modeled as environment, not corrected, and the simulator is often trained on the same logs as the policy it judges.
+Learned list-wise evaluators (PRS, 2021; GRN, 2021;
+PIER, 2023; GoalRank, 2025) are position- and context-aware but inherit the logging policy's exposure bias wholesale, and frequently define their own "best permutation" as ground truth, making the offline judge circular.
+The now-dominant recover-the-logged-list metrics — Recall@k and leave-N-out NDCG/HR (NAR4Rec, 2024; HiGR, 2025; Breaking the Likelihood Trap, 2025; Denoising Neural Reranker, 2026) — are the most exposed of all: they reward reproducing what the previous system chose to show, inheriting the exposure-blind, sampled-metric convention of pure sequential recommenders (SASRec, GRU4Rec, BERT4Rec).
+The real arbiter is therefore the online A/B test, where exposure happens for real — SORT-Gen (2025) drops offline metrics altogether.
+Yet the antidote already lives in this survey: ranking-metric debiasing (Doubly Robust Estimator for Ranking Metrics, 2020), slate and cascade OPE (Off-policy Evaluation for Slate Recommendation, 2017; the Kiyohara line), and large-action-space ranking OPE (embedding-space user-behavior modeling, 2025) are exactly the tools for scoring counterfactual permutations; they are simply rarely adopted on the construction side.
+Benchmarking generative rerankers against a debiased offline estimator — instead of against the slate the previous policy happened to log — is among the clearest open problems the collection exposes.

 ## Slate Construction: What to Recommend